Conversion of Private Limited to Public Limited

-Conversion of company does not affect any debts, liability, obligations or contracts incurred or entered into, by the company or on behalf of the company before conversion.
+Conversion of the company does not affect any debts, liability, obligations or contracts incurred or entered into, by the company or on behalf of the company before conversion.
 Such debts, liability, obligations or contracts shall be enforceable in the same manner as if such conversion has not been

-Conversion of a Private company into a Public company involves alteration of article of association of Private Company u/s 14 which cannot be done without passing special resolution of Shareholders in the General Meeting
+Conversion of a Private company into a Public company involves alteration of the article of association of Private Company u/s 14 which cannot be done without passing a special resolution of Shareholders in the General Meeting

 - Calling of Board Meeting: Issue not less than 7 days notice and agenda for board meeting notice, in writing to every director of the company at his address registered with the company, for convening a meeting of the Board of Directors.
-Main agenda for this Board meeting would be:
+The main agenda for this Board meeting would be:

-- Pass a board resolution to get in-principal approval of Directors for conversion of a private company into a public company by altering the AOA.
+- Pass a board resolution to get in-principal approval of Directors for the conversion of a private company into a public company by altering the AOA.

 - To approve the draft new set of Memorandum and Articles of Association meeting the requirement of a Public limited company.

 - d.
-To approve notice of EGM along with Agenda and Explanatory Statement to be annexed to the notice of General Meeting.
+To approve the notice of EGM along with Agenda and Explanatory Statement to be annexed to the notice of General Meeting.